AndreiUlmeyda/terminal-config-manager/README.md

 - add README (known issues, termCap)
 - consider leaving out the Content data type
 - add help and version commands
-- invert the dependency between UI and Applicatin
+- invert the dependency between UI and Application
-- unify app/Main.hs and src/Application/App.hs
 - break up the Infrastructure/Util, determine which layer it should go (Domain?)

 ## Design considerations, unordered